Mark Kafentzis

-Mark Kevin Kafentzis (born June 30, 1958) is a former American football defensive back who played three seasons in the National Football League (NFL) with the Cleveland Browns and Baltimore/Indianapolis Colts.
-He was drafted by the Browns in the eighth round of the 1982 NFL Draft.
-He first enrolled at Columbia Basin College before transferring to the University of Hawaiʻi at Mānoa.
+Mark Kevin Kafentzis (born June 30, 1958) is an American former professional football defensive back who played three seasons in the National Football League (NFL) with the Cleveland Browns and Baltimore/Indianapolis Colts.
+He was selected by the Browns in the eighth round of the 1982 NFL draft.
+He played college football at Columbia Basin College and the University of Hawaiʻi at Mānoa.

-Early years
+Early life

 Kafentzis participated in high school football, wrestling and track for the Columbia High School Bombers of Richland, Washington.
 He earned All Big-Nine Conference and All-Area honors on offense and defense his senior year.

 College career

 Kafentzis first played college football for the Columbia Basin College Hawks.
 He garnered All-Conference defensive back and All-American recognition as a kick return specialist.
 The Hawks won the National Junior College Football Championship in 1978.
 He was inducted into the Columbia Basin College Athletics Wall of Fame in 2012.
 Kafentzis transferred to play for the Hawaii Rainbow Warriors from 1980 to 1981.
 He was redshirted in 1979.
 He was named to the "All-Rainbow Team" of the 1980s.
 Kafentzis was named the 58th best player in the school's history by the Honolulu Star-Bulletin in 2009.